-The course in the Fall and Spring semesters of the second year of medical school is built upon the foundation of health Issues in the first year.
-It reviews critical issues in epidemiology, biostatistics, and evidence-based medicine; and covers health systems, topics in health, and health policy.
-The goal of the course is to provide students with the opportunity to strengthen learning in: 1) how evidence-based medicine and information mastery are pivotal to their ability to assimilate and critique important health related information, 2) the basic concepts of biostatistics and epidemiology as they relate to the healthcare field, 3) how the U.S. healthcare system functions, 4) the basic concepts of the health financing systems currently in place and planned in the immediate future.
+Health Issues in Medicine 2 is a year long course that builds upon the foundation of Health Issues in Medicine 1.
+It reviews critical issues in epidemiology, biostatistics, and evidence-based medicine and covers health systems, topics in health, and health policy.
+The goal of the course is to provide students with the opportunity to strengthen learning in: 1) how evidence-based medicine and information mastery are pivotal to their ability to assimilate and critique important health related information, 2) the basic concepts of biostatistics and epidemiology as they relate to the healthcare field and population health, 3) how the U.S. healthcare system functions, 4) the basic concepts of the health financing systems currently in place and planned in the immediate future.
 At the completion of the course, students will be competent to interpret medical literature through a basic understanding of biostatistics and epidemiology.
 In addition students will be able to describe and navigate the organization and structure of health care delivery in Florida and the U.S., and the challenges that confront physicians and policy makers in the 21st century.